KunjShah95/AETHER-AI/frontend/src/docs/tasks.md

 # Task Management System

-NEXUS AI includes a built-in task management system to help you stay organized directly from the terminal.
+AETHER AI includes a built-in task management system to help you stay organized directly from the terminal.

 ## Basic Operations